The New Director

 Using real life examples and inspirational success stories this book demonstrates beyond doubt that not only is it possible to successfully start up in business but also to take control of your life and live it your own way – whatever your disability.

-WHAT IF YOU KNEW SOMETHING OTHERS DIDN’T?
+WHAT IF YOU BELIEVE SOMETHING TO BE ABSOLUTELY TRUE…ISN’T?